 - Wash or apply alcohol solution to cleanroom gloves

 - Apply cleanroom bouffant (beard covers for those with facial hair)

 - Attach facemask

-- Apply coveralls, only touch floor on clean side of gowning bench
+- Apply coveralls, only touch the floor on the clean side of a gowning bench

 - Hoods are tucked inside of coveralls

 - Put on cleanroom booties